open-telemetry/opentelemetry-ebpf-profiler/CONTRIBUTING.md

 	[`draft`](https://github.blog/2019-02-14-introducing-draft-pull-requests/).
 * Make sure CLA is signed and CI is clear.

+### How to Address Review Feedback

+Please use the GitHub UI to accept review suggestions that you don't subsequently modify.
+Do not reimplement them in a separate commit.
+The latter behavior is problematic as it:

+1. Increases burden on reviewers who have to spend additional time to check that your reimplementation accurately reflects the original suggestion.
+2. Increases the probability of bugs being introduced into the codebase.
+   This is not a theoretical concern as we've seen it happen multiple times.
+3. Does not credit the reviewer who came up with the accepted suggestion.

 ### How to Get PRs Merged

 A PR is considered **ready to merge** when: